shivalimavi/shivalimavi/README.md

 ### Hi there 👋

+I am Shivali Mavi, a passionate Business Analytics Master's student with a knack for uncovering insights from data and turning them into actionable solutions

+💼 Over 5 years of experience in ETL, data analysis, and project management.

+🌟 Proficient in SQL, Python, Advanced Excel, and statistical analysis.

+🔍 Skilled in machine learning with a certified program.

+🚀 Seeking opportunities to apply expertise in innovative data-driven solutions.

+💡 Creative problem solver with a keen eye for detail.

+🌱 Lifelong learner committed to continuous growth and development.

+Excited to connect and collaborate on data projects!

 <!--
 **shivalimavi/shivalimavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.